WE ARE TEMPORARILY CLOSED DUE TO THE INCREASED RISK OF AVIAN INFLUENZA IN THE AREA. WE APOLOGISE FOR THE INCONVENIENCE.

 WWW.HELPWILDLIFE.CO.UK CAN HELP YOU FIND AN ALTERNATIVE WILDLIFE CENTRE

-We can still provide advice via social media, our website or email.
+We can still provide advice via telephone, social media, our website or email.

 What to do with an injured bird